DDMAL/ddmal.github.io/README.md

 The built site can then be viewed at 'localhost:4000'.
 The `--watch` option automatically checks for updates to the local files and can be immediately viewed by refreshing the page. `--watch` is not supported by Windows, thus the command above will need to be rerun after each edit.

+### Important!

+- For macOS users, it may be necessary to uncomment the lines under ```macOs-specific dependencies``` in the Gemfile and comment those under ```Windows-specific dependencies```.
+- For Windows users, comment everything under ```macOs-specific dependencies``` and uncomment the lines under ```Windows-specific dependencies```.

-If any changes need to be made to the 'Gemfile' at the root directory of your repository, run:
+After making changes to the 'Gemfile' at the root directory of the repository, run:

 ```
 bundle install
 ```
 to install any updated or newly-added gems for the build.
-Then, the site can be rebuilt with `bundle exec jekyll serve --watch`.
+The site can then be rebuilt with `bundle exec jekyll serve --watch`.

-**macOS troubleshooting:**
+### Troubleshooting for macOS

+- If you are using Homebrew for package management, make sure to run ```brew doctor``` to check if there are any warnings that need to be addressed.

+- General compilation issues may occur due to incompatible versions of Ruby.
+One recommendation would be to use Homebrew to get `ruby-install` and `chruby` for compilation, installation, and switching between different Ruby versions.
+After installing, the following configurations in the ~/.zshrc file are necessary for correct functionality:

+  - ```source /opt/homebrew/opt/chruby/share/chruby/chruby.sh```, to make the chruby program available in the shell.
+  - ```source /opt/homebrew/opt/chruby/share/chruby/auto.sh```, to enable auto-switching of Rubies specified by .ruby-version files.
+  - ```chruby ruby-x.y.z```, sets the desired Ruby version (note that you may need to install it first via ```ruby-install ruby x.y.z```).
+Where x.y.z is to be replaced with the version number.
+When switching between Ruby versions, this is the line that needs to be updated.
+Check for correct setup with ```ruby -v```, it should print out a line that starts with *ruby x.y.z*.
-- using Ruby version 3.0.0 may cause additional failures when executing ```bundle exec jekyll serve```, a possible fix would be to run ```bundle add webrick```.
+- using Ruby version 3.0.0 may cause additional failures when executing ```bundle exec jekyll serve```, a possible fix could be to uncomment the `gem` command under `# macOS dependency for Ruby version 3.0.0 or higher` in the Gemfile.
+If that does not work, then it is possible that a newer version is needed, so you may have to execute ```bundle add webrick```.
+Note that running the `bundle add webrick` command will update the Gemfile with a specific webrick version.
+The command performs `bundle install` automatically so it is not needed to execute it again.
+- a Ruby version higher than 2.6 is needed to execute any `gem` or `bundle` commands.
 - if you installed the newest version of Ruby, downgrading to an older version may be necessary for some dependencies to work.
-- further troubleshooting help can be found [here](https://jekyllrb.com/docs/troubleshooting/#configuration-problems).

 ## Creating your lab member page